joshgoebel/exercism_plus/README.md

 ## What does it do?

+- Thoughtful UI tweaks and subtle design cleanups (less bold everywhere, to name a big one)
-- Adds "New solutions" link to the site menu (my workflow is heavy on this and the New Activity view)
+- Adds "New solutions" link to the site menu (my workflow is heavy on this and the Notifications view)
-- Adds &#8984;-B and &#8984;-I shortcuts for bold and italic to the response editor for Mac
+- Adds &#8984;B and &#8984;I shortcuts for bold and italic to the response editor for Mac
 - Adds a textual analysis engine to the text editor to help prevent common anti-patterns

 ## TODO